blueskyCommunity/aozora/TOPICS/identity/use_cases_and_user_stories.md

 As an app developer, I want to know that a user corresponds with a specific entity or account that has attestations of credibility

+(in a federated world, the app developer could be exchanged with a server administrator)